vermont42/ProgrammaticLayout/README.md

 * Apple is promoting use of IB in WWDC sessions, suggesting that IB is more future-proof than PL.
 Future iOS features might not be available to PL developers in the same way that multitasking on iPad is not available to developers who have not adapted size classes.
 * Creating a UI in IB is faster and easier to iterate on.
 In concrete terms, dragging UI elements around a storyboard and fiddling with their properties until the UI takes useful shape is easy, but creating a UI in code without knowing ahead of time _exactly_ what form the UI should take is nigh-impossible.
 In practice, therefore, PL requires use of some other design tool, for example Sketch or a napkin.
 * An app that uses IB has fewer lines of Swift or Objective-C code than an identically functioning app that uses PL.
 [Less code is better.](https://blog.codinghorror.com/the-best-code-is-no-code-at-all/) There is an argument that the nuts and bolts of UI creation and layout are not central to an app’s functionality, so developers should offload those nuts and bolts, to the extent possible, to IB in the same way that developers sometimes offload creation and maintenance of their object graphs to CoreData.
 * Relatedly, because most iOS-UI sample code demonstrates use of IB, not PL, initial use of PL sometimes requires more research.
-For example, when the author of this tutorial was adding a scroll view to his PL-based app, [Conjugar](), he had a 🐻 of a time setting up the constraints and ownership graph so that the scroll view functioned properly because, in part, of the dearth of PL sample code on the Internet.
+For example, when the author of this tutorial (the Author) was adding a scroll view to his PL-based app, [Conjugar](), he had a 🐻 of a time setting up the constraints and ownership graph so that the scroll view functioned properly because, in part, of the dearth of PL sample code on the Internet.

 Proponents of PL cite, _inter alia_, the following disadvantages of IB:
 * Using IB does mean less Objective-C or Swift code, but IB does use "code" in the form of an undocumented, arguably inscrutable XML file.
 In one production iOS [app](https://github.com/vermont42/RaceRunner), this [file](https://github.com/vermont42/RaceRunner/blob/master/RaceRunner/Main.storyboard) is 2503 lines long.